thmspi/Where-To-Stream/README.md

 This project provisions a **serverless** architecture that powers the application end-to-end:

 - **Amazon S3** — hosts the single-page application (SPA).
+- **AWS CloudFront** — serves as the public entry point for the SPA.
 - **Amazon API Gateway** — public entry point for API requests from the SPA.
 - **AWS Lambda** — stateless functions handling the business logic.
 - **Amazon CloudWatch Logs** — centralized logging for debugging and traceability.